MehrdadBabazadeh/Chebyshev-Collocation/readme.txt

-Please download both programs to be able to run the Chebyshev Collocation method to solve Diffusion partial differential equation.
+Please download both Python programs to be able to run the Chebyshev Collocation method to solve Diffusion partial differential equation.
 -------------------------------------------------------------------------------------
 The present Python code calculates the effect of the diffusion on the state of charge (Z) in a li-ion